Why I've delayed my book launch

-With my ‘Diary of an indie writer’ blog, I hope I can help and inspire others to step into their identity as writers, write the books that they need to write, and share them with the world.
+With The Indie Writer blog, I hope I can help and inspire others to step into their identity as writers, write the books that they need to write, and share them with the world.

 And so, alongside preparation for my book’s release, I have been re-branding my blog, podcast and youtube channel, and the transition is now pretty much complete.
 As soon as I release The Indie Author book, I will no longer be sending newsletters to my INF Club audience, but instead my full-time home will be indiewriter.net.